 - Best Dublin Restaurants - Casual Dining

-Ireland is not a foodie destination as it is better known for its pubs.
-It is slowly getting better and there are new restaurant openings all the time but they still have a long way to go.
+Ireland, best known for its lively pubs, is an up and coming destination when it comes to food.
+There are new restaurant openings all the time, but it still has a long way to go before it reaches the likes of other foodie cities.
 It took a long time to put this list together, and it has been carefully curated to only include 30 of the best Dublin restaurants for foodies.
 Granted, I’m a food snob, but there are some basic principles that I hold all restaurants accountable to; fresh ingredients, excellent service, cleanliness and tasty dishes.